panhongsheng-eng/HongshengPan-a858b/content/project/convex optimization/index.md

   - interior point methods
   - applications in ML, control, finance
 summary: >
-  Focuses on identifying and solving convex optimization problems that arise in applications.
-Covers convex sets, functions, and optimization problems, fundamentals of convex analysis, least squares, linear and quadratic programming, semidefinite programming, minimax problems, dual theory, and interior point methods.
-Applications include signal processing, statistics, machine learning, control and mechanical engineering, and finance.
+ ✍Convex optimization has wide and profound applications in signal processing, statistics and machine learning, control and mechanical engineering, digital and analog circuit design, and finance.
+Its efficiency and guarantee of global optimality make it a core tool in modern engineering and science.
 prerequisites:
   - Good knowledge of linear algebra and probability
   - Familiar with basic Python programming